alphagov/whitehall/README.md

 ### Set up the database

 If you wish to use a sanitized export of the production data (recommended for internal staff) then see the alphagov/development repo for the replication script.
+Once that is imported upgrade your import to the latest schema version with

+    $ bundle exec rake db:migrate

 Otherwise set up an empty database with: